codingneverends/FloodIt/README.md

 # FloodIt
-Floodit - Game developed using html and javascript.
+Floodit - Game developed using html and JavaScript.